dpfens/World-Bank-Python/README.md

-# WorldBank API
+# World Bank API
+A Python 2/3 wrapper for the World Bank API
-See World Bank [Developer Information](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information) to get information on the authoritative API
+See World Bank [Developer Information](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information) to get information on the raw API

 ## Classes
 Classes are used to store the data returned by the API and the `classmethods` and Instance Methods are used to fetch data from the API